opea-project/GenAIExamples/CONTRIBUTING.md

 ## License

-Intel Generative AI Examples is licensed under the terms in [LICENSE](/LICENSE).
+Generative AI Examples is licensed under the terms in [LICENSE](/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Create Pull Request

-If you have improvements to Intel Generative AI Examples, send your pull requests for [review](https://github.com/opea-project/GenAIExamples/pulls).
+If you have improvements to Generative AI Examples, send your pull requests for [review](https://github.com/opea-project/GenAIExamples/pulls).
 If you are new to GitHub, view the pull request [How To](https://help.github.com/articles/using-pull-requests/).